Skip to main content

 2 · Extract progression / response events

-• Models produce per‑note probabilities for progression, response, and metastases at seven sites (brain, bone, liver, adrenal, lung, lymph nodes, peritoneum).
+• Models output per-note probabilities for progression, response, and metastatic involvement

-• Flagged the earliest note where progression/response probability ≥ 0.50
+• Flagged the earliest note exceeding a probability threshold of ≥ 0.50

 Outputs: